osstekz/cncBuddy/README.md

     - Click "PING" button should display message "Pinging...
 TinyCLR".
   - Set your network configuration parameters "Target->Configuration->Network".
     - Optional: You may have to restart TinyClr from the menu "Plug-In->Debug->Reboot CLR".
-- \bin\cncBuddyUI.exe is a Windows ready-to-run program on the .Net4.0 framework
+- \bin\CncBuddyUI.exe is a Windows ready-to-run program on the .Net4.0 framework

 -----------------------
 ####Getting started
 - cncBuddyCAM:
-  - Blue LED 5 rapid flashes means waiting for a network connection to cncBuddyUI.
+  - Blue LED 5 rapid flashes means waiting for a network connection to CncBuddyUI.
     - The ONBOARD_SW1 button (typically used for rebooting) is re-configured for use as an "ESTOP" button (Safety1st).
     - At start up, software always defaults to an "ESTOP" condition (Safety1st)!
-- cncBuddyUI:
+- CncBuddyUI:
   - Set all operating parameters in menu "Machine->Configuration Settings".
 Clicking the "Save" button:
     1. settings are sent to cncBuddyCAM for re-configuration
     2. "RPTSTATUS" response is always returned for verification